Jefferson City, Missouri: History

 German immigrants created vineyards in small towns on either side of the Missouri River, especially on the north from the city east to Marthasville, located outside of St. Louis.
 Known as the "Missouri Rhineland" for its vineyards and first established by German immigrants in the mid-1800s, this region has become part of Missouri's agricultural and tourist economy.

-The city won a 2013 essay contest sponsored by Rand McNally, and was named "Most Beautiful Small Town".

 2019 tornado

 Approximately 15 minutes before midnight on May 22, 2019, a tornado emergency was issued for the Jefferson City area.
 Minutes later, a destructive EF-3 tornado caused extensive damage on the southwest side of the city.
 At least 20 people were injured, but none were killed due to this tornado.
+The tornado originally touched down west of Eldon before heading its way to Jefferson City.

 Geography

 According to the United States Census Bureau, the city has a total area of 37.58 sqmi, of which 35.95 sqmi is land and 1.63 sqmi is water.